Tyler Boyd (soccer)

-Tyler Dominic Boyd (born December 30, 1994) is a professional soccer player who plays as a winger for Major League Soccer club LA Galaxy.
-Born in New Zealand, he represents the United States national team.
+Tyler Dominic Boyd (born December 30, 1994) is a professional soccer player who plays as a winger for Major League Soccer club Nashville SC.
+Born in New Zealand, he represented the United States national team.

 Personal life

 Boyd is a citizen of both New Zealand and the United States, having been born in New Zealand to a New Zealand father and an American mother.
 He was raised in Santa Ynez, California, until the age of 10, when he returned to New Zealand.
 He credits the UC Santa Barbara Gauchos men's soccer team as his inspiration for starting the game as he served as a ball boy and they held camps near his hometown.

 Club career

 New Zealand clubs

 After coming through the youth teams, Boyd first appeared for the senior team of Melville United in the NRFL Premier during the 2011 season at the age of 16, helping them to a third-placed finish.
 Showing promise, Boyd joined Waikato FC in the ASB Premiership for the 2011–12 season.